 The hardest part of this recipe is to make sure you don't overcook the shrimp.
 Raw shrimp takes approximately 4 to 5 minutes to cook.
 Just keep an eye on them and stir occasionally.

 💭 What is Garam Masala

 Never heard of Garam Masala?
 No worries.
 Check out this informative article on Garam Masala.
 If you are having a hard time finding Garam Masala at your local grocery store, you might have to resort to Amazon.

-You will need the following ingredients to make Dayle's Coconut Curry Shrimp recipe: Coconut Cream, Shrimp, Lime, Shelled Edamame, Carrots, Curry Powder, Garam Masala, Yellow Onion, Garlic Cloves, Coconut Oil, Cilantro and Chili Paste.
+You will need the following ingredients to make this Coconut Curry Shrimp recipe (see recipe card for quantities): Coconut Cream, Shrimp, Lime, Shelled Edamame, Carrots, Curry Powder, Garam Masala, Yellow Onion, Garlic Cloves, Coconut Oil, Cilantro and Chili Paste.

 In a skillet, cook shrimp until pink and set aside in a bowl (Do Not Overcook).

 In the same skillet, cook onion in coconut oil until translucent.
 Put garlic in at the last minute ensuring it doesn't burn.